Addiction To Lunesta

-Lunesta is a sedative-hypnotic commonly used to treat sleep disorders.
-As a prescription drug, it is often accepted as a benign or even wholesome sleep aid; this plays down its addictive potential.
+Lunesta is a Sedative-Hypnotic commonly used to treat sleep disorders.
+As a prescription drug, it is often accepted as a safe sleep aid; this downplays its addictive potential.

 A person who is addicted to Lunesta may:

-People who stop taking Lunesta after long-term use will most likely suffer withdrawal symptoms, such as insomnia and anxiety.
-Due to these uncomfortable symptoms, overcoming an addiction to Lunesta can be difficult, but professional treatment at an inpatient rehab center can help make the process easier.
+People who stop taking Lunesta after long-term use will most likely suffer withdrawal symptoms such as insomnia and anxiety.
+Due to these uncomfortable symptoms, overcoming an addiction to Lunesta can be difficult; professional treatment at an inpatient rehab center can help make the process easier.

 At a treatment center, health professionals can help Lunesta users safely detox by monitoring their vital signs and administering withdrawal medications.
-The treatment team may also observe the user’s sleep cycles and determine which lifestyle changes could improve their sleep quality.
-A therapist will evaluate the user and identify any psychological issues that may have contributed to their addiction.
+The treatment team may also observe users’ sleep cycles and determine which lifestyle changes could improve their sleep quality.
+A therapist will evaluate users and identify any psychological issues that may have contributed to their addiction.

-If you or a loved one is struggling with Lunesta addiction, please call us today for help finding treatment.
+If you or a loved one is struggling with Lunesta addiction, there is help available.

 Understanding Lunesta (Eszopiclone)

-Lunesta is the brand name of eszopiclone, a non-benzodiazepine sedative-hypnotic prescribed to treat insomnia.
-It is a member of a group of popular sleep-inducing sedatives commonly known as “Z-drugs,” alongside Ambien and Sonata.
-Lunesta pills are circular in shape, white or blue in color, and come in 1 mg, 2 mg or 3 mg strengths.
+Lunesta is a brand name of Eszopiclone, a non-Benzodiazepine Sedative-Hypnotic prescribed to treat insomnia.
+It is a member of a group of popular sleep-inducing Sedatives commonly known as “Z-Drugs,” alongside Ambien and Sonata.
+Lunesta pills are circular in shape, white or blue in color, and come in 1 mg, 2 mg, or 3 mg strengths.
 The drug is designed to be taken orally, but some people snort Lunesta to intensify its effects.

-- Crushing the pills into a powder and snorting it
+- Crushing the pills into a powder, then snorting it.

 Lunesta offers several benefits that motivate people to abuse the drug.
 Namely, it provides uninterrupted, deep sleep, which can improve energy levels and cognitive function the following day.
 Others abuse Lunesta because they enjoy the calm feelings and drowsiness it causes.

-The symptoms of a Lunesta overdose vary depending on several factors, including how much the person consumed and whether other drugs or alcohol were also taken.
+The symptoms of a Lunesta overdose vary depending on several factors, including how much the user consumed and whether other drugs or alcohol were also taken.
 The following symptoms may indicate an overdose:

 - Extreme drowsiness